 Mathematics and Signal Processing in Acoustics

 Andrés Marafioti studied audio engineering at the National University of Tres de Febrero (UNTREF), Buenos Aires, Argentina.
-He graduated with the Master's thesis entitled "Automatic identification of acoustical musical instruments", in which he developed a system that uses machine-learning techniques to identify which out of 21 different instruments is the main one in an audio file.
+He graduated with the Master's thesis entitled "Automatic identification of acoustical musical instruments", in which he applied machine-learning techniques to classify 21 different musical instruments.
+After, he worked for two years as a software developer for FaroLatino, the leading entertainment & music multiplatform network in Latin America.

 Since September 2017 he is part of the Acoustic Research Institute's workgroup "Mathematics and Signal Processing in Acoustics", where he works on sound generation and restoration for the project "Modern methods for the restoration of lost information in digital signals" (MERLIN).